PantryParty/docs/docs/getting_started/configuration-step1.md

 ![Grocy API Config]( ./assets/grocery_api_config.png )>
 {: .image-frame.clearfix }
-## Configure Pantry Party
+## Configure PantryParty

 Paste the API key you created into the second field in the form.
 Once the API is entered fill in the URL to the Grocy Server.
 This URL should include the /api path component.

-As you type, Pantry Party will reach out to verify your connectivity.
+As you type, PantryParty will reach out to verify your connectivity.
 Most common errors should show up as a human readable response.

 Once a connection to Grocy has been established your current Grocy version